piontec/docker-enforcer/readme.md

 ### Preparing rules file
 The rules file must include a python list of dictionaries, where each of the dictionaries is a single rule.
 The rule includes its name and a lambda function, which contains evaluation logic.

 Each of the rules is applied to data about each container.
-If any of the rules returns `True`, the container will be stopped (unless it's on the whitelist).
+If any of the rules returns `True`, the container will be stopped (unless it's on the white list).
 Container's data includes the following properties:
 - `position` - the sequence number of the container on the list of all containers, sorted by the start date,
 - `params` - a dictionary of parameters used to start this container (for example with `docker run`),
 - `metrics` - a dictionary of performance metrics reported by the docker daemon for the container.